 It is the Group's policy not to engage in foreign exchange and/or derivatives speculation or trading or enter into any complex foreign exchange or derivatives transactions.
-It is not in the interest of the Group to speculate or trade in treasury instruments.
 From time to time, the Group enters into forward exchange contracts to reduce its exposure to currency translation gains and losses.